Brown bear breaks into the Alaska Zoo, kills popular alpaca

 The bear had been hanging around the zoo, knocking over trash bins and breaking bear-proof latches before it got under the fence early Sunday when the facility was closed to the public.

-He aaid the 16-year-old alpaca had arrived at the zoo when he was a year old.
+He said the 16-year-old alpaca had arrived at the zoo when he was a year old.

 Caesar’s companion, a younger alpaca named Fuzzy Charlie, escaped and was found unharmed.